The Neurodynamic Assessment for Decision-Making

 9. Alós-Ferrer, C., & Ritschel, A. Attention and salience in preference reversals.
 Experimental Economics.

-Eyetracking research analyzing attentional shifts and salience impact the evaluation and decision-making processes in contexts.
+Eyetracking research analyzing how attentional shifts and salience impact the evaluation and decision-making processes in contexts.

 10. Alós-Ferrer, C., Jaudas, A., & Ritschel, A. Effortful Bayesian updating: A pupil-dilation study.
 Journal of Risk and Uncertainty.